inetum-orleans/docker-devbox/README.md

 Docker Devbox is a set of tools build on top of Docker that automates your environments for web applications development.

-It runs natively on any Linux, but [docker-devbox-vagrant](https://github.com/gfi-centre-ouest/docker-devbox-vagrant) is available to setup ready-to-use bash for Windows and MacOS users.
+It runs natively on any Linux, but Windows and MacOS users may use [docker-devbox-vagrant](https://github.com/gfi-centre-ouest/docker-devbox-vagrant) to setup a ready-to-use Docker Devbox inside a Vagrant managed VirtualBox VM based on Ubuntu Server.

 # Requirements